James-Yu/LaTeX-Workshop/README.md

 ### Build on save?

 By default, the extension compiles the project upon saving any tex files.
 If you want to disable this feature, setting the configuration item `latex-workshop.latex.autoBuild.onSave.enabled` to `false` will do.

+### Docker?

+[@lippertmarkus](https://github.com/lippertmarkus) has a short description on how to use docker with LaTeX Workshop.
+You may check it out [here](https://github.com/James-Yu/LaTeX-Workshop/issues/302) and have some discussion!

 ## GitHub